- Small Business Blog

 Fix your personal credit

-Some lenders check personal as well as business credit so it’s important to keep that score high as well.
-A FICO personal credit score is a personal credit scoring system created by the Fair Isaac Corporation.
-It’s presented as a 3-digit number derived from detailed information about your credit history.
-Your personal score can affect things like car loans and mortgages but here we’re going to explore how this number affects your ability to qualify for a business loan.
+Some lenders check both your personal and business credit, so it’s important to keep your personal credit score high as well.
+A FICO personal credit score—developed by the Fair Isaac Corporation—is a three-digit number based on detailed information about your credit history.
+While this score typically affects personal financing needs like car loans or mortgages, it may also play a significant role in your ability to qualify for a business loan.

-• Pay your debts on time and as agreed.
-Debts can include credit cards, car payments, your mortgage, other business loans, etc.
+- Pay your debts on time and as agreed, including credit cards, car payments, mortgages, and business loans.

 Deal with any judgments, liens, or other black marks on your report